Kong/docs.konghq.com/app/enterprise/2.4.x/plugin-development/custom-logic.md

 * `VERSION` is an informative field, not used by {{site.ee_product_name}} directly.
 It usually matches the version defined in a plugin's Rockspec version, when it exists.
 * `PRIORITY` is used to sort Plugins before executing each of their phases.
   Plugins with a higher priority are executed first.
-See the "Plugin Execution Order" below for more info about this field.
+See [Plugin Execution Order](#plugins-execution-order) for more information about this field.

 The following example `handler.lua` file defines custom functions for all the possible phases, in both http and stream traffic.
 It has no functionality